 Frivolous- Devoid of merit.

 Member of the University- Any person who teaches, conducts research, studies or works at or under the auspices of the University.

 Protected Disclosure - Any disclosure made under this Policy and related procedures when one is acting in good faith, on the basis of a reasonable belief of Wrongdoing provided that the disclosure is not Frivolous or Vexatious.

-Protected Disclosure Coordinator (PDC) – The individual appointed under this Policy and related procedures to receive and report on Protected Disclosures made in accordance with this Policy.
+PDC – Protected Disclosure Coordinator.
+The individual appointed under this Policy and related procedures to receive and report on Protected Disclosures made in accordance with this Policy.

-(b) participated or cooperated in any process under this Policy; or
+- participated or cooperated in any investigation under this Policy; or

 Unit Head – Deans, Department Heads, Division Heads, Heads of Schools, Directors, Executive Directors, University Librarian, University Registrar and other senior administrators at a comparable level; Associate Vice-Presidents, Vice-Presidents, and the President, as applicable.

-University-Related Activity - Any activity that is directly related to or rises out of the operations of the University at any location.
+University-related Activity- Any activity that is directly related to or arises out of the operations of the University at any location.